-If you used mail order in the past and do not want the pharmacy to automatically fill and ship each new prescription, please contact our mail order pharmacy directly.
-For further assistance, contact your Customer Experience Team at 1-877-374-7993 (TTY users should call 711), October 1 - March 31, 8AM - 8PM Central, 7 days a week; April 1 - September 30, 8AM - 8PM Central, Monday through Friday.
+If you used mail order in the past and do not want the pharmacy to automatically fill and ship each new prescription, please contact your Customer Experience Team at 1-877-374-7993 (TTY users should call 711), October 1 - March 31, 8AM - 8PM Central, 7 days a week; April 1 - September 30, 8AM - 8PM Central, Monday through Friday.

 If you have never used our mail order delivery and/or decide to stop automatic fills of new prescriptions, the pharmacy will contact you each time it gets a new prescription from a health care provider to see if you want the medication filled and shipped immediately.
-It is important that you respond each time you are contacted by the pharmacy, to let them know to ship, delay, or cancel the new prescription.
+It is important that you respond each time you are contacted by the pharmacy, to let them know whether to ship, delay, or cancel new prescription.